thihuong1010/card-show/README.md

 Huong Nguyen

 - Build React app with homepage show user information in card.
-- Using vanilla CSS to style: responsive web design.
+- Using vanilla CSS to style and build responsive web design.
 - Following the concepts of requirements:
   + Functional React components,
   + useState(): store data from API,